Q: I want to add my own money through payroll deduction into the 401(k) Fund. How do I do this?

 Q: How much can I put into the 401(k) Fund?

-A: For 2012, you can put up to $17,000.
-If you are 50 years old and over, the maximum amount is $22,500.
+A: For 2020, you can put up to $19,500.
+If you will be 50 years old and over in 2019, the maximum amount is $25,500.
 These amounts are the maximum limits for employee contributions only.
-They do not include the $1.50 per hour employer contribution.
+Any employer contributions to your 401(k) are not included in your voluntary contributions limit.

-Q: If I start my employee contributions in January 2009, how much should I deduct from my paycheck to achieve the maximum limit?
+Q: If I start my employee contributions in January, how much should I deduct from my paycheck to achieve my maximum contribution?

-A: If you work 40 hours a week for 52 weeks (the entire 2009), you can deduct about $7.00 per hour from your paycheck, and you will have close to $15,000 at the end of the year.
-If you are age 50 or over, you can deduct about $10.00 per hour to achieve the maximum limit of $22,000 at the end of the year.
+A: If you work 40 hours a week for 52 weeks, you should deduct $10.00 per hour from your paycheck.
+If you are age 50 or over, you would deduct $13.00 per hour to achieve the maximum allowable contribution amount by the end of the tax year.

 Q: What happens if I go over the limit before the end of the year?

 Q: Oh no!
 It's already December, and I have not put anything into my 401(k) Fund!
-Can I write a check from my checking account for $15,500?
+Can I write a check from my checking account for an amount up to my limit?

 Q: Can I put my Vacation & Holiday check into the 401(k) Fund?

 A: No. The V&H pay is considered after-tax money, which means that taxes have already been paid.
 Therefore, this type of money cannot be deposited into the 401(k) Fund.
-As previously mentioned, employee contributions must come directly from wages through payroll deduction.
+Employee contributions must come directly from wages through payroll deduction.

 Q: I'll be working for a new employer soon.
 Do I need to complete a new form?

-A: If you want to continue your payroll deduction, yes, you have to complete a new form.
+A: If you want to continue your 401(k) contributions, yes, you have to complete a new form.
 You need to complete a new form each time you move to a new employer.

 Q: Can I take this money out at any time?

 A: If you are under 55 years of age, you have to have no work hours from any signatory contractor for 12 consecutive months to take out your 401(k) monies.
-If you are age 55 - 64, you have to have no work hours for 6 consecutive months.
-If you are age 65 and over, it's no work hours for 1 month.
-(Please refer to the Fund Booklet for more details.)
+If you are retired between ages 55 - 64, you have to have no work hours for 6 consecutive months.
+If you are retired on or after age 65 and over, you have to have no work hours for 1 month.
+(Please refer to the Fund Summary Plan Description or Benefit Booklet for more details.)

 Q: What if I am going through a hardship in my life, can I take the money out earlier?

 A: The 401(k) hardship provision only applies to employee contributions that were deducted from your paychecks.
-They do not apply to the $1.50 Employer Contribution.
+They do not apply to any Employer Contributions made to your 401(k) account.
 And per IRS regulations, hardship withdrawals are only allowed for the following reasons:

 - Medical care expenses not covered by insurance carrier